 - 45% marks in the previously attempted exams for General/SAP candidates.

 - 40% min marks in the previously appeared exams for SC/ST/OBC candidates.

 In order to find out how to prepare for CLAT, you need to do the most important thing – know your syllabus and have your CLAT books in place.
 The CLAT paper consists of the following subsections:

 - English that includes comprehension passages, grammar, word meanings, incorrect/correct sentences

 - Quantitative Aptitudes – Algebra, profit and loss, time and work, average, speed and distance, permutation-combination and Venn diagrams, statistical estimation, Mensuration

 - Legal Reasoning – Research aptitude, Problem-solving ability, Questions based on hypothetical situations, Important court decisions

-- GK/Current Affairs -Static general knowledge includes history, Polity, Geography, Environment and current affairs- national and international importance, sports, new appointments, awards and honours, etc.
+- GK/Current Affairs -Static general knowledge includes history, Polity, Geography, Environment, and current affairs- national and international importance, sports, new appointments, awards, and honors, etc.

 - Logical Reasoning – Logical and Analytical reasoning skills

 One question that strikes every candidate is how to prepare for CLAT.
 To get guaranteed admission to any of the NLUs, an aspirant must score well in the entrance exam.
 Scoring well can happen only when an aspirant has a well thought of strategy in place to clear the exams.
 Preparing with utmost dedication is quite a task, but with the correct plan, an aspirant can do wonders in the exams.
 What is of utmost importance for every candidate is that they must stay motivated throughout the journey for guaranteed returns.